splconline/pandas-wwdom/writing/telstra.md

 So now we're on to the final step.

 ## Unlock Your Phone
-Put a non-Telstra SIM card in your phone (if you don't already have one, borrow one from a friend) and switch it on.
+Put a non-Telstra SIM card in your phone (if you don't already have one, borrow one from a friend, for unlocking purposes) and switch it on.
 As before, you will be prompted to enter a code.

 Now that you have a code from the Telstra email, enter those digits.